huidaoli/huidaoli_LRPSFV/README.md

 5.1 Overview of Home
 =============
 Home of the facade of the entire site, surfers visual interface design website home page should be the main content in the site try to show to the browser have to make browsing faster understanding of the content of the site.
 The home of the vehicle logistics resource planning system mainly includes the following functions:
     ☑ car source query: vehicle information query time for the customer to select the program of distribution of goods.
     ☑ invoice: mainly used for customer invoice information to fill.
     ☑ receipt invoice to confirm: mainly used for the distribution of goods return receipt confirmation.
-The ☑ invoice queries: mainly used to query the invoice.
+    ☑ invoice queries: mainly used to query the invoice.
     ☑ customer information management: mainly used to manage customer information.
     ☑ car source information management: mainly used for the management of enterprises owned vehicle information.
     ☑ change the password: mainly used to modify the administrator login password.
     As used herein, the frame structure is not a Frame frame, but applications SWITCH statement, the nested form the framework to achieve the effect.
 6 car source information query module design
 ===============
 The 6.1 cheyuan query module Overview